 craft culture

 Craft time is a time that takes us out of the urgency of everyday life.
 A time that obeys the materials with which he works, listening to them and accompanying them.
-It is therefore a gesture away from the routine gesture, the one that machines repeat over and over again.
-The craft time in Belén Bajo is also the time of durable materials, metals, stones to which timeless, simple forms with a certain geometric flavor are proposed.
+It is therefore a gesture far from routine, the one that machines repeat over and over again.
+The time for crafts in Belén Bajo is also the time for durable materials, metals, stones, to which timeless, simple shapes are proposed, with a certain geometric flavor.

 Stylistic influences

-Belén Bajo jewels seek maximum formal simplicity without giving up a playful touch.
-In part, its formal universe comes from the central European rationalist and functional culture, its Mediterranean roots and the survival of the plastic forms of the Al-Andalus culture in which a geometrized nature is presented by means of infinite patterns.
+Belén Bajo jewelery seeks maximum formal simplicity without giving up a playful touch.
+In part, its formal universe comes from the Central European rationalist and functional culture, its Mediterranean roots and the survival of the plastic forms of the culture of Al-Andalus in which a geometrized nature is presented by means of infinite patterns.

 About Bethlehem Bajo